QuackBtz/cities/README.md

 ## ENV variables required

-- **JARO_WINKLER_THRESHOLD:** this one define the default threshold for string comparision, every string with a value greater will be in the response
+- **JARO_WINKLER_THRESHOLD:** this one defines the default threshold for string comparision, every string with a value greater will be in the response
 - **SERVER_PORT:** If this variable is not set, port 4000 will be set as default

 ## Testing queries: